Office of Admissions

 The School of Design and Production and the School of Filmmaking offer a Master of Fine Arts degree, and the School of Music offers a Master of Music degree and a Professional Artist Certificate.
 Applicants must audition and/or interview or, where appropriate, present a portfolio of visual arts/design works for admission consideration.
 Applicants for the graduate division of the School of Design and Production or the School of Filmmaking must show completion of an undergraduate degree from an accredited conservatory, college or university.
 Applicants for the graduate division in the School of Music must show completion of a Bachelor of Music or Bachelor of Arts degree from an accredited conservatory, college or university (or the equivalent if the institution is located outside of the United States).
 Applicants to the Professional Artist Certificate program must show completion of a Master of Music or Master of Arts from an accredited conservatory, college or university (or the equivalent if the institution is located outside of the United States).

-The Master of Fine Arts program in Design and Production is a three-year graduate program offering specialization in costume design, costume technology, scene design, scenic art, sound design, stage properties, stage automation, technical direction, or wig and makeup design.
+The Master of Fine Arts program in Design and Production is a three-year graduate program offering specialization in animatronics, costume design, costume technology, production and project management, scene design, scenic art, sound design, stage properties, stage automation, technical direction, or wig and makeup design.
 For specific course information, please refer to the Design and Production graduate section of this Bulletin.

-The Master of Fine Arts program in Filmmaking is a two-year graduate program in the School of Filmmaking.
+The Master of Fine Arts program in Filmmaking is a two-year graduate program with concentrations in creative producting, film music composition or screenwriting.

-The Master of Music program is a two-year graduate program offering specialization in music performance in bassoon, violoncello, clarinet, collaborative piano, composition, conducting, double bass, flute, guitar, horn, oboe, organ, percussion, piano, saxophone, trombone, orchestral conducting, organ, trumpet, tuba and euphonium, viola, violin, and voice.
+The Master of Music program is a two-year graduate program offering specialization in music performance in bassoon, cello, clarinet, collaborative piano, composition, double bass, flute, euphonim, guitar, horn, oboe, organ, percussion, piano, saxophone, trombone, orchestral conducting, organ, trumpet, tuba, viola, violin, and voice.

 International applicants should plan on applying no later than March 1 of the year they intend to enroll in the University of North Carolina School of the Arts.